21 French Food Expressions and Idioms to Improve Your Language Skills

-Let’s take a delightful journey through the charming streets of French food expressions.
+Let’s journey through the charming streets of French food expressions.
 Whether you’re a Francophile, a food lover, or simply curious about the nuances of different cultures, you’re in for a treat (or should I say, un délice?).
-Dive fork-first with me into the world of French idioms, where words are as delicious as the dishes they describe.
+Dive fork-first with me into these French idioms, where words are as delicious as the dishes they describe.

 Poisson d’avril